 Plus, the temperatures are dropping down in to the chilly 80s, so obviously it’s time to crank up the heater and snuggle in with a blanket.
 Or. . . a swimsuit and a popsicle.

-No matter what your weather looks like, these eight picture books have won huge points around our house:
+No matter what your weather looks like, these are eight picture books to read in the morning or whenever you have a minute!

 Before Morning by Joyce Sidman, illustrated by Beth Krommes

 I’m such a huge fan of Beth Krommes’ art – those intricate scratchboard scenes are like nothing I’ve ever seen before, and they’re just so peaceful and sweet.
 In this one, a busy family takes a day off to enjoy a rare snow day when the daughter urges everyone to stay home and spend it together.
 This is the PERFECT winter book.

 We got a copy of this as part of my sponsored ambassadorship for Mo Willems this year, and one of our favorite babysitters read it aloud to the girls before I’d opened it, so I got the distinct pleasure of hearing the whole thing before reading it for myself.
 You’d never guess so many things could rhyme with baguette, but count on Mo to make it happen.
 Also, the illustrations of the little French village are so ridiculously fun (you can watch this fun video of him creating the village, which is fairly mind-blowing).
 What will that man do next?

 Chicken in Space by Adam Lehrhaupt, illustrated by Shahar Kober